Choi-SeokHeum/sample/RVIServer_README.md

         $ ./RVIServer

-When the `RVIServer` starts, you can see the node infomation of service on terminal.
+When the `RVIServer` starts, you can see the node information of service on terminal.

 Then you should replace the node information in the `rvi_call.py` located in `/usr/lib/rvi_core` directory with generated node information.